sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

     2.3 Enable new products for Cloud Access on Microsoft Azure.

     2.4 Activate Red Hat Gold Images for your Azure Subscription.
-Refer [documentation](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-gold-image-azure) for more details.
+Refer to [Red Hat Subscription Management](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-gold-image-azure) for more details.

     2.5 Wait for Red Hat Gold Images to be available in your Azure subscription.
 These are typically available within 3 hours.

-3. Accept the marketplace Terms and Conditions in Azure for the RHEL BYOS Images.
-You can complete that by running Azure CLI commands, as given below.
-Refer [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) for more details on this.
+3. Accept the Marketplace Terms and Conditions in Azure for the RHEL BYOS Images.
+You can complete this by running Azure CLI commands, as given below.
+Refer to [Red Hat Enterprise Linux BYOS Gold Images in Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) for more details on this.

     3.1 Launch an Azure CLI session and authenticate with your Azure account.
-Refer [this](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.
+Refer to [Signing in with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.

-    3.2 Verify that RHEL BYOS images are available in your subscription by running the following CLI command.
+    3.2 Verify the RHEL BYOS images are available in your subscription by running the following CLI command.
 If you don't get any results here, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.

     `az vm image list --offer rhel-byos --all`

-    3.3 Run the following command to accept the marketplace Terms for RHEL 7.7 BYOS.
+    3.3 Run the following command to accept the Marketplace Terms for RHEL 7.7 BYOS.

     `az vm image terms accept --publisher redhat --offer rhel-byos --plan rhel-lvm77`